-The loss, regardless of whether it is a casualty or theft loss, must be reduced by any salvage value and by any insurance or other reimbursement you receive or expect to receive.
+You must reduce the loss, whether it is a casualty or theft loss, by any salvage value and by any insurance or other reimbursement you receive or expect to receive.
 The adjusted basis of your property is usually your cost, increased or decreased by certain events such as improvements or depreciation.
 For more information about the basis of property, refer to Topic 703, Publication 547, Casualties, Disasters, and Thefts, and Publication 551, Basis of Assets.
 You may determine the decrease in fair market value by appraisal, or if certain conditions are met, by the cost of repairing the property.
 For more information, refer to Publication 547.

-Individuals are required to claim their casualty and theft losses as an itemized deduction on Form 1040, Schedule A (PDF) (or Form 1040NR, Schedule A (PDF), if you are a nonresident alien).
-For property held by you for personal use, once you have subtracted any salvage value and any insurance or other reimbursement, you must subtract $100 from each casualty or theft event that occurred during the year.
+Individuals are required to claim their casualty and theft losses as an itemized deduction on Form 1040, Schedule A (PDF), Itemized Deductions, (or Schedule A in Form 1040NR (PDF), if you are a nonresident alien).
+For property held by you for personal use, you must subtract $100 from each casualty or theft event that occurred during the year after you have subtracted any salvage value and any insurance or other reimbursement.
 Then add up all those amounts and subtract 10% of your adjusted gross income from that total to calculate your allowable casualty and theft losses for the year.

-Casualty and theft losses are reported on Form 4684 (PDF), Casualties and Thefts.
-Section A is used for personal-use property, and Section B is used for business or income-producing property.
+Report casualty and theft losses on Form 4684 (PDF), Casualties and Thefts.
+Use Section A for personal-use property and Section B for business or income-producing property.
 If personal-use property was damaged, destroyed or stolen, you may wish to refer to Publication 584, Casualty, Disaster, and Theft Loss Workbook (Personal-Use Property).
 For losses involving business-use property, refer to Publication 584-B (PDF), Business Casualty, Disaster, and Theft Loss Workbook.

 Casualty losses are generally deductible in the year the casualty occurred.
 However, if you have a casualty loss from a federally declared disaster that occurred in an area warranting public or individual assistance (or both), you can choose to treat the loss as having occurred in the year immediately preceding the tax year in which the disaster happened, and you can deduct the loss on your return or amended return for that preceding tax year.
 Review Disaster Assistance and Emergency Relief for Individuals and Businesses on IRS.gov, for information regarding timeframes and additional information to your specific qualifying event.

 Theft losses are generally deductible in the year you discover the property was stolen unless you have a reasonable prospect of recovery through a claim for reimbursement.
-In that case, no deduction is available until the taxable year in which it can be determined with reasonable certainty whether or not such reimbursement will be received.
+In that case, no deduction is available until the taxable year in which you can determine with reasonable certainty whether or not you will receive such reimbursement.

 Special rules may apply to theft losses from Ponzi-type investment schemes.
 For more information, see the Form 4684 (PDF) and the Form 4684 Instructions (PDF), Casualties and Thefts.
 Additionally, review Help for Victims of Ponzi Investment Schemes on IRS.gov.